Rajendra Ramoon Maharaj: Career

-Maharaj is currently working as Assistant Professor of Stage Direction Musical Theatre and Theatre at SUNY Geneseo.

 Little Rock

 As a playwright, Maharaj has authored several plays, including Little Rock, a historical drama about the Little Rock Nine.
 Maharaj spent thirteen years interviewing members of The Little Rock Nine, the first nine African American teenagers who integrated Little Rock Central High School.
 The play had its developmental premiere at Arkansas Repertory Theatre.
 It received another developmental production as part of the 2011 New Works Festival at TheatreWorks in Palo Alto, California.
 It went on to receive a production in 2014 at Passage Theatre in Trenton, NJ where it won the 2015 Barrymore Award for Outstanding Ensemble in a Play.

 In 2018 it made its New York Off-Broadway premiere at The Sheen Center for Thought & Culture.